telepresenceio/telepresence/docs/pre-release/tutorial.md

   telepresence uninstall --everything
   ```

-8. Refresh the dashboard page again and you will see the intercept was removed after running the `leave` command.
+8. Refresh the dashboard page again, and you will see the intercept was removed after running the `leave` command.
 Refresh the browser tab with the preview URL and you will see that it has been disabled.

 ## <img class="os-logo" src="../../images/logo.png"/> What's Next?

-Telepresence and preview URLS open up powerful possibilities for [collaborating](../howtos/preview-urls) with your colleagues and others outside of your organization.
+Telepresence and preview URLS open up powerful possibilities for [collaborating](../howtos/preview-urls) with your colleagues and others outside your organization.

 Learn more about how Telepresence handles [outbound sessions](../howtos/outbound), allowing locally running services to interact with cluster services without an intercept.